Achievable logoAchievable logo

 Cash dividends

-The primary benefit of preferred stock is the fixed dividend rate that provides income to investors.
-As you already know, preferred stock typically makes semi-annual dividend payments to investors.
+The primary benefit of preferred stock is its fixed dividend rate, which provides income to investors.
+Preferred stock typically pays dividends semi-annually.
 For example:

 An investor purchases 10,000 shares of a 5%, $100 par preferred stock